sndmndss/exchange_volume_bot/README.md

 ```
 ## Configuration

-1. Create data/ folder in backpack_bot directory
-2. Add your public and private keys to the data/public_keys.txt and data/private_keys.txt files respectively, one key per line.
+1. Add your public and private keys to the data/public_keys.txt and data/private_keys.txt files respectively, one key per line.
 ```
 # data/public_keys.txt
 your_public_key_1